Access Control

 What is Access Control?

-Access control is about determining who can use certain resources and what they can do with them.
+Access controls determine who can use specific resources and what they can do with them.

 But there’s more to it than just a simple yes or no.